GLP-1

 MedicationActive ingredientPharmac-fundedPrivate

-VictozaLiraglutideType 2 diabetes (funded)Available
+VictozaLiraglutideType 2 diabetes (funded under Special Authority)Available

 MounjaroTirzepatideNot yet Pharmac-funded (as of 2026)Private script ~NZ$350-550/month